This is well worth the the visit.

-Ostensibly the arch separated the original classical section of Athens from the new construction inaugurated by Hadrian of the Roman quarter, although these boundaries are hard to define.
+Etched in stone it states the arch separated the original classical section of Athens from the new construction inaugurated by the Roman Emperor Hadrian, of the newly conceived Roman quarter, although these boundaries are hard to define.